Informative

 Picture Courtesy: Sagar Kasana (successfully summited Mt.
 Everest on 22nd May 2019)

-Barrier 3 - Skills/Experience
+Barrier 3: Skills/Experience

 1. Basic Rock Climbing (indoors or outdoors)

-Timeline – 2-4 months (minimum) depending on how quickly skills are acquired.
+Timeline: 2-4 months (minimum) depending on how quickly skills are acquired.
 Many months or even years of experience will be very helpful.

-1. Rappelling
+2. Rappelling

-1. Use of crampons & ice axe on snowy terrain
+3. Use of crampons & ice axe on snowy terrain

-Kick steps diagonally up or down a slope, cutting steps using ice axe, self-arrest with or without snow axe, how to walk with crampons on.
+Skills: Kick steps diagonally up or down a slope, cutting steps using ice axe, self-arrest with or without snow axe, how to walk with crampons on.

-1. Glacier Travel
+4. Glacier Travel

-1. Campcraft
+5. Campcraft

-Packing your rucksack with right things and in the right way, a good understanding of the layering system of clothing, being acquainted with your own body (when to take breaks and take fluids/food), how to pitch a tent, how to use a camping stove along with some basic cooking skills, the tent routine.
+Skills: Packing your rucksack with the right things and in the right way, a good understanding of the layering system of clothing, being acquainted with your own body (when to take breaks and take fluids/food), how to pitch a tent, how to use a camping stove along with some basic cooking skills, the tent routine.

-1. High-altitude experience
+6. High-altitude experience

-Although not a mandatory requirement, it is suggested that the climber has basic knowledge of HAPE & HACE.
+Although not a mandatory requirement, it is suggested the climber has basic knowledge of HAPE & HACE.

 The aforementioned points are just some of the skills that a climber needs to have.
-To get a full scope of mountaineering and become a government certified mountaineer, it is highly recommended that all Indian aspirants go ahead and enroll themselves for the Basic Mountaineering Course (you need to ace the grade) and subsequently progress to the Advance Mountaineering Course(AMC).
-The courses are offered by government institutions at highly subsidized fees and the courses are designed in such a way that prepares you for all types of mountaineering obstacles.
-The most renowned institutes in India are NIM Uttrakhand, HMI West Bengal, ABVIMAS Himachal Pradesh, JIM&WS Jammu Kashmir, and NIMAS Arunachal Pradesh.
+To get a full scope of mountaineering and become a government certified mountaineer, it is highly recommended that all Indian aspirants go ahead and enroll themselves for the Basic Mountaineering Course (you need to ace the grade) and subsequently progress to the Advance Mountaineering Course (AMC).
+The courses are offered by government institutions at highly subsidized fees and are designed in a way so as to prepare you for all types of mountaineering obstacles.
+The most renowned institutes in India are NIM UttrakhandHMI West BengalABVIMAS Himachal PradeshJIM&WS Jammu Kashmir, and NIMAS Arunachal Pradesh.

 Mount Everest : How to get there?